ImagingDataCommons/libdicom/README.md

 # Dependencies

 This package uses `check` for unit tests.
-On Ubuntu:
+On Debian:

 ```
 sudo apt install check